tymyrddin/purple/source/docs/distribution-networks/threat-landscape/attack-surfaces/protection-relay-manipulation.md

 relay's pickup in one zone might cause that zone's relay to not respond, leaving protection to a less-sensitive relay elsewhere.
 This can change the effective protection strategy of the network.

-Pickup setting changes are often less obvious than threshold changes because they interact with the network's load current.
-A relay's pickup sits above the normal maximum load current, or it would trip constantly.
-An attacker who increases the pickup to just above the known maximum load would appear to be setting it reasonably, but would actually be creating a narrow margin that could be exceeded during high-load conditions.
+What makes a pickup change hard to catch is that it interacts with load.
+A relay's pickup has to sit above the normal maximum load, or it would trip on load alone, so nudging it upward reads as a routine margin adjustment against rising demand rather than as tampering, even as it widens the band of real faults the relay will now sit through.

 ## Protection function disabling